CrayLabs/SmartSim/doc/installation_instructions/troubleshooting/cuda-dependencies.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Alternatively, these environment variables can be setup by using environment modules instead.
-This can be especially useful when the CUDA dependencies are intended to be shared across users.
+Alternatively, these environment variables can be setup by using environment modules.
+This is useful when the CUDA dependencies are intended to be shared across users.

 **Step 1:** Download these two modulefiles to a directory of your choosing